oconnellryan/oconnellryan.github.io/research/ufc-judging.md

 title: Analysis of UFC Judging Criteria
 ---

-The goal of this project was to identify the importance of relevant factors in UFC Judging and identify how individual judges value these factors differently.
-This began as my Senior Thesis project that was completed in May 2024 at Syracuse University, and I have since improved upon the methods as well as added to it.
+Highlights from my Senior Thesis Project at Syracuse University, completed in May 2024.
+My thesis explored which factors matter most in UFC judging and how individual judges value them differently.

 #### Data & Methodology:
 Round by round scorecard data was scraped from mmadecisions.com.
 The fight data used for this project was scraped from ufcstats.com.